harshita2201301024/obsidian/data/Office Work/Smart POA.md

-1. Search Bar Design Change
+1. Search Bar Design Change - 2 hr
-2. No Pagination to be shown if results less than one page
+2. No Pagination to be shown if results less than one page - 1hr
-3. Change name from Add Delegation to Add Smart POA
+3. Change name from Add Delegation to Add Smart POA - 0.5 hr
-4. We are getting error delegation.status.5
+4. We are getting error delegation.status.5 - 0.5hr
-5. Change Disable to Revoke
+5. Change Disable to Revoke -
 6. Add 3 more fields in table
 7. Show Tick Mark for Smart POA
 8. Show POA Document for Active